Trap-Neuter-Return-Manage, a.k.a. TNRM

-tnrm is the most effective way to manage stray and feral cat populations
+TNRM is the most effective way to manage the homeless cat population

-Why Trap-Neuter-Return-Manage (TNRM) for feral and other "community" cats who live outdoors?
+Why TNRM for abandoned, stray, feral and other "community" cats who are living outdoors?

-TNRM is a humane way to take care of cat overpopulation.
-Cats are captured in humane traps and taken to a veterinarian who spays/neuters and vaccinates them.
-Each cat’s left ear is also “tipped” under anesthesia, so that when released back to their communities it’s easy to see that the cat has been “fixed.”
-Food, shelter and veterinary intervention as needed are then provided by caretakers for the rest of their natural lives.
+Cats are captured in humane traps and taken to a veterinary clinic where they are spayed/neutered and vaccinated.
+While under anesthesia, the cat’s left ear is tipped — a universal sign that a cat has been “fixed”.
+Food, shelter and veterinary intervention, as needed, are provided by community caretakers for the rest of the cat’s natural life.